adrianostanley/wc-picturecoupon-plugin/README.md

 especially in a plugin used by users with good and bad WordPress skills, I prefer to dedicate my time on its architecture and in the code standards.
 * Register all the improvements I'd do if I had the time to implement them.
-It's important to explain the reasons to the solution, but it's also very important to figure how they would be better in a real project.
+It's important to explain the reasons for the solution, but it's also very important to figure out how they would be better in a real project.

 To achieve the plugin requirements based on my guidelines, I made use of basically seven classes:

 * `WCPC_Loader` and `WCPC_Setup`: they fire up the plugin, by loading its classes, adding actions and filters as well as building the integration with WooCommerce.
-They're both singleton classes, although `WCPC_Setup` has a public constructor to allow WooCommerce to instantiate it (which is something I'd love to refactor if I had more time to find a more elegant solution).
+They're both singleton classes, although `WCPC_Setup` has a public constructor to allow WooCommerce to instantiate it (which is something I'd love to refactor if I had more time to find a more elegant solution);
-* `WCPC_Functions`: concentrates all the core functions of Picture Coupon plugin.
+* `WCPC_Functions`: concentrates all the core functions of Picture Coupon plugin;
-* `WCPC_Uploader`: the uploader is a view component to upload, restore and remove profile pictures.
-This is basically the only class that prints HTML to public users.
+* `WCPC_Uploader`: the uploader is a view component to upload, restore and remove profile pictures;
-* `WCPC_Rest_API_Controller`: this is a simple class with two endpoints added via WordPress API functions.
+* `WCPC_Rest_API_Controller`: this is a simple class with two endpoints added via WordPress API functions;
 * `WCPC_Picture` and `WCPC_History`: described below.

-### The Picture and History classes
+### `WCPC_Picture` and `WCPC_History` classes

 The main objects of the core are represented by `WCPC_Picture` and `WCPC_History`.
 A picture is just a way to encapsulate the picture ID which is stored in `wp_posts` after being uploaded by `WCPC_Uploader`.
-It has a few helper methods to retrieve basic information like the file name, extension and its public URL.
+It has a few helper methods to retrieve basic information like the file name, extension, and public URL.

 Instead of storing the user's profile picture and older profile pictures in separated structures, I chose to work with a single object representing the user's history - `WCPC_History`.
 The history is a list of